-a. provisions to protect against the discharge of hazardous materials or wastes to the environment due to spillage, accidental damage, corrosion, leakage or vandalism, including spill containment and clean-up procedures;
+- a. provisions to protect against the discharge of hazardous materials or wastes to the environment due to spillage, accidental damage, corrosion, leakage or vandalism, including spill containment and clean-up procedures; - b. provisions for indoor, secured storage of hazardous materials and wastes with impervious floor surfaces; - c. evidence of compliance with the Regulations of the proposed down-gradient location(s) for groundwater monitoring well(s), should the ZBA deem the activity a potential groundwater threat.

-- b. provisions for indoor, secured storage of hazardous materials and wastes with impervious floor surfaces; - evidence of compliance with the Regulations of the Massachusetts Hazardous Waste Management Act 310 CMR 30, including obtaining an EPA identification number from the Massachusetts Department of Environmental Protection.
+Massachusetts Hazardous Waste Management Act 310 CMR 30, including obtaining an EPA identification number from the Massachusetts Department of Environmental Protection.